 You can also set a filter for a country to analyze your entire search performance in one country, and you can compare your search performance in two different countries.

-Figure 14: Compare different countries
+Figure 16: Compare search performance different countries

 Comparing mobile and desktop rankings can help you check whether your website performs as well in the mobile SERPs as it does in the desktop search.
 You get a global ranking comparison between your devices when you click on the tab "Devices" in the performance report.